vestige-java/vestige/assemblies/standard_edition_standalone/src/main/assembly/windows/README.txt

 ---
 STOPPING

+CTRL-C inside bat window
-Simply close the window opened with bat.
+Avoid closing the window opened with bat which may prevents vestige to shutdown properly.